Basic Methods

 It is most convenient to perform the exercises with the chakras and the following meditative training in standing position or even when walking.

-Development of Power in Subtlety (Correct Crystallization of Consciousness)
+Development of Power in Subtlety

 And development of the power in subtlety (or crystallization of the consciousness in G.Gurdjieff’s terms [62] — by analogy with the growth of a crystal) can be best attained at this stage through meditations at special places of power, winter swimming, and meditative running.
 Other methods of crystallization include special exercises of athletic gymnastics and Sufi whirling: both should be performed while being in special meditations, but it does not make sense to write about this in this book.

 It is important to emphasize that crystallization can be correct only if performed by consciousness concentrated in the spiritual heart.
-At the same time, it can be successful only when the structures of all dantyans, including the lower one, are developed and working properly.
+At the same time, it can be successful only when the structures of all dantians, including the lower one, are developed and working properly.

 Correct crystallization is performed by a consciousness that grows in the subtlest eons: in this way we can cultivate Divinity in ourselves.
 But coarse crystallization, i.e. performed by people who eat bodies of killed animals, live in coarse emotions, and are devoid of correct spiritual aspiration, can form devils out of them.
 The same psychic techniques will produce either the former or the latter effect, depending on the inner state of the one who practices them.